Zinc

 What is zinc?

 Zinc is a trace element.
-A trace element is a mineral of which the body needs very little.
+A trace element is a mineral that the body needs only in very small amounts.

 Where is zinc found?